blenq/pagio/pagio/docs/stmt_caching.rst

 and client cache in sync,
 but if those statements are executed from a user function or similar it will not notice that a statement does not exist on the server anymore.
 When the statement is executed again it will fail with an error.
+If the failing statement is not running in a transaction, then the pagio Connection will recognize this error and recover by just executing the statement again.

 Another thing to keep in mind is the possible expiration of the statement.
 A statement like "SELECT * FROM table", might have different result columns or